-Laser drilling outshines traditional methods – such as electric discharge machining (EDM), electrochemical machining (ECM) or mechanical drilling – in many ways:
+Laser drilling outshines traditional methods such as electric discharge machining (EDM), electrochemical machining (ECM) or mechanical drilling in many aspects.

-Lasers can remove nearly any kind of solid material, including hardened steel, hard metal, ceramics and composites, regardless of material properties such as electrical conductivity or hardness.
-And because the removal method is contactless and force-free, even sensitive materials such as glass and polymer film can be processed with low defects.
+Lasers can remove nearly any kind of solid material (e.g. hardened steel, hard metal, ceramics and composites) regardless of material properties (e.g. electrical conductivity, hardness).
+As the removal method is contactless and force-free, even sensitive materials such as glass and thin polymer film can be processed with low defects.

-When implemented as scan solutions, laser drilling offers outstanding flexibility and automation capabilities, as well as phenomenal miniaturization potential via spot sizes adjustable down to mere micrometers.
-Ultra-fine bore holes are achievable in the sub-millimeter range (e.g. trepanning for diameters ≥ 40 µm with high aspect ratios, or percussion drilling for diameters ≥ 20 µm) with very sharp edges at bore entrance/exit holes and short process times.
+The application of scan systems for laser drilling offers not only outstanding flexibility and automation capabilities, but also great potential for miniaturization due to adjustable spot sizes down to mere micrometers.
+Ultra-fine bore holes in the sub-millimeter range (e.g. trepanning for diameters ≥ 40 µm with high aspect ratios, or percussion drilling for diameters ≥ 20 µm) with very sharp edges at bore entrance/exit holes and short process times are readily achievable.

-The packaging industry makes abundant use of laser perforation applications, ranging from fine holes for freshness-packaging gas exchange, all the way to tearing aids.
+Lasers have found widespread use in the packaging industry for perforation applications, ranging all the way from fine holes for gas exchange in freshness-packaging to tearing aids and more.
 Here, scan systems provide flexibility needed for diverse structures and designs, as well as the dynamics necessary for high-volume manufacturing.

 Microvias play a critical role in creating high density interconnects for printed circuit boards (PCBs).
-Here, the sheer number of bore holes needed is only achievable via scan systems tailored to these requirements.
-They enable high precision and fast, cost-efficient production.
+The sheer number of bore holes needed can only be achieved via scan systems tailored to these requirements.
+Such systems enable high precision, fast and cost-efficient production.